raptisj/johnraptis.dev/content/blog/git-basic-commands/index.md

 ##So what is Git?(Quickly)

 Git is a system that tracks changes in our code.
 You will often hear it being referred as 'version control'.
 Why?
 Because it keeps a history of all previous versions of our source code.
 This gives the ability to have multiple developers working in parallel and sharing code.
-In order to do that we would have a local Git repository which lives locally in our computer, and a remote Git repository which lives in a server(Github, Gitlab, etc..).
+In order to do that we would have a local Git repository which lives locally in our computer, and a remote Git repository which lives in a server(Github, GitLab, etc..).

 ###git config
 In order to work locally we will have to set our username and email.